 - Stakeholders called for legislative action to make all public transportation accessible for PWDs.
 There is also a call for accessible bus stop infrastructure. - PWDs working in the private sector recommend that employers should cater for the transportation needs of PWDs.
 This includes provision of accessible vehicles to transport employees with disabilities to and from work. - PWDs recommended at places of works that suitable facilitates should be made accessible for PWDs.
-Some institutions have structural adjustments to include PWDs but have not made the extra step to acquire and provide technological assistive devices and advanced elevators meant to accommodate PWDs. - Further, employers should budget for the cost of implementation of the reasonable accommodations. - Government should ensure that all employers are implementing the law on rights of PWDs and; - that buildings are inspected for accessibility of PWDs - A further recommendation is that organizations of PWDs could play a role as consultants with experience-based expertise on accessibility issues.
+Some institutions have structural adjustments to include PWDs but have not made the extra step to acquire and provide technological assistive devices and advanced elevators meant to accommodate PWDs. - Further, employers should budget for the cost of implementation of the reasonable accommodations. - Government should ensure that all employers are implementing the law on rights of PWDs and: - that buildings are inspected for accessibility of PWDs g) Awareness level of co-workers, supervisors and employers of persons with disabilities on the rights of persons with disabilities

+A further recommendation is that organizations of PWDs could play a role as consultants with experience-based expertise on accessibility issues.
 PWDs themselves know best what is needed for the environment to be accessible.
 A regular construction inspector might not have all the necessary knowledge.